Town Hall (Freiburg im Breisgau): New Town Hall (Neues Rathaus)

 The origins of the New Town Hall can be traced back to a duplex house.
 The one on the right (Zum Rechen) was commissioned by the physician Joachim Schiller von Herdern and built between 1539 and 1545.
 The university bought the adjacent house (Zum Phönix) and turned both houses into a complex of buildings.

 As assembly between the buildings a prestigious columned doorway decorated with pediments carrying the inscription Academia friburgensis had been chosen.
 This complex of buildings has served the university until 1774 as Collegium Universititas.
-After the abolishment of the Jesuit order, the university received new collegiate buildings in the Bertoldstraße.
+After the abolition of the Jesuit order, the university received new collegiate buildings in the Bertoldstraße.
 The administration department and three of four faculties (medicine not included) relocated there.
 Since then, the building was called Alte Universität ("Old University"), Altes Kollegium ("Old College") or Alte Anatomie ("Old Anatomy").
 In 1867, the Faculty of Medicine moved to new buildings northwards where a new university quarter arose.
 In the early 18th century, the Auditorium maximum (the biggest lecture hall) had been created in the course of a renovation of the building's south wing.
-Due to its grand stucco ceiling, the auditorium is considered the most beautiful room in Freiburg which has been created during the baroque period.
-In 1779, another auditorium for anatomical lectures (Theatrum Anatomicum) had been created in the northern part of the building.
+Due to its grand stucco ceiling, the auditorium is considered the most beautiful room in Freiburg from the baroque period.
+In 1779, another auditorium for anatomical lectures (Theatrum Anatomicum) was created in the northern part of the building.

 After more than 300 years belonging to the university, the town purchased the building for 140 gold mark and finished its conversion into the New Town Hall in 1901.
 Reasons for this include lack of space and the historic preservation of a monument.
 In addition to that, the town wanted to prevent the demolition of the building and therefore real estate speculation.
 The transformation into the town hall was also linked to many changes to the substance of the building.
-A bay window-figure was frequently damaged by trucks and has been fully replaced in 2012.
+A bay-window figure was frequently damaged by trucks and has been fully replaced in 2012.

 Today, different theatrical performances take place in the courtyard of the new town hall in summer.

 Gerichtslaube

 The Gerichtslaube ("court house") is the oldest town hall in Freiburg.
 It is first documented in 1328 as a council building, but only since the 16th century identified as Gerichtslaube.

-The Gerichtslaube was destroyed in the air raid on Freiburg (Operation Tigerfish) of 1944 almost to the foundations, it remained only parts of the access staircase and the west wall, the annex which contained the archives, including the establishment of 1553 remained almost intact.
-From 1961, the reconstruction was run by the Kuratorium Gerichtslaube, a civic initiative and in March 1975, the reconstruction could be started according to the plans of the architect Gregor Schroeder.
+The Gerichtslaube was destroyed in the air raid on Freiburg (Operation Tigerfish) of 1944 almost to the foundations; only parts of the access staircase and the west wall, the annex which contained the archives, including the establishment of 1553, remained almost intact.
+From 1961, the reconstruction was run by the Kuratorium Gerichtslaube, a civic initiative, and in March 1975, the reconstruction was started according to the plans of the architect Gregor Schroeder.
 After the topping out ceremony in December 1975, it was solemnly inaugurated in June 1979.

-Another special feature is also here: on August 24, 1498 King Maximilian I had issued at the Freiburg Reichstag a wine Reinheitsgebot (Purity Law), which is older than the well-known purity law for beer from April 23, 1516.
+Another special feature is also here: on August 24, 1498, King Maximilian I had issued at the Freiburg Reichstag a wine Reinheitsgebot (Purity Law), which is older than the well-known purity law for beer from April 23, 1516.